yymao/phys7730/_sources/policies.md

 - 1 point for validating, interpreting, and discussing the results you obtained
 - 1 point for engaging in the Q&A

+## Policies on Collaboration and the Use of AI Tools and Other Resources

+With the exception of the exam part of the mock midterm exam, you can discuss and collaborate with other students in this class.
+However, each of you must write your own answers / code independently.
+For example, you can discuss how to implement something, but you must carry out the implementation separately.

+If you have an extensive discussion with other students on a problem, to the extent that your answers will likely be similar even when you implement separately, you must specify in your submission that your answer comes from a collaboration with [student names].

+If you consult or have discussion with any other person outside the class on a problem, and the consultation or discussion influences your answer, you should always specify so in your submission.

+You can also use online resources.
+Generally you should cite the resources you consulted.
+If you are using or modifying the code example from the official documentation of a package for the purpose of using that package, it is ok to omit the citation.
+When in doubt, cite your sources.

+If you use any online resources that are not publicly available (for example, contents behind a paywall or requiring login), you must provide a copy of the used resources in addition to citing them.

+If you use any generative artificial intelligence (AI) tools, such as ChatGPT, Brad, etc, you must specify in your submission: the tool you used, the prompt you used, and the original response the AI tools replied (in addition to your final submission, which is likely a modification of the original response).

 ## University Policies

 Please refer to the